4 Things You Need to Create A Great Staffing Report

 The data you want to display may also change depending on the audience of your report.
 Too much data in a shared report overwhelms the important data and obscures key takeaways.
 However, if you’re running a report to learn more about a certain subject, you may want to leverage more fields in your quest to get to the bottom of your question.

 Are you letting the default reporting settings dictate the time-frame model you use for your reports?
-If so, you’re missing out on a valuable tool for analysing and presenting your data.
+If so, you’re missing out on a valuable tool for analyzing and presenting your data.
 Time-frame models can tell radically different stories with the same data.
 Here are the three most prevalent models to consider:

 Historic Model: Reports with a fixed start date and fixed end date.